 The president says emergency powers will last for 15 days.

-Chad accused Sudan of backing rebels to destabilise the country.
+Chad and Sudan accuse each other of backing rebels to undermine each other’s governments.

 Jennifer Pagonis, a spokeswoman for UNHCR, said: “Our representative in Chad is now at the border trying to find a solution to this problem which is leaving the refugees extremely exposed and vulnerable.

 “The area is highly insecure with roaming armed groups posing a real threat to the refugees and aid workers.”

 UNHCR said there were some 8,000 newly arrived refugees from Darfur in Birak and nearby Korok, underlining the urgency to deploy a European Union peacekeeping force (Eufor).

 Eufor has a UN mandate to protect more than half a million Sudanese refugees and displaced Chadian civilians.